Home > News > 4 Ways To Stop The Transmission Of Coronavirus and Help Your Community

 With coronavirus fear seemingly taking over our news feeds, it’s hard not to panic.
-But try not to stress too much, there’s a few ways we can stay strong and support our community.
-Jacaranda has put together a guide on what you should know how to stop the transmission of Coronavirus.
+But excessive stress won’t help anyone; there are a few ways we can stay strong and support our community.
+Jacaranda has put together a guide on what you should know to prevent the transmission of Coronavirus.
 So, let’s get started!

 First off, it’s important to understand how this virus spreads.
 The illness is still being assessed on how it carries from person to person but similar viruses tend to spread via cough and sneeze droplets.
 When an infected person coughs or sneezes, they release droplets of saliva or mucus which disperses in the air or onto a surface.
 Studies show that these droplets can hang around in the air for at least 3 hours.
 This is how they come into direct contact with other people and can infect those who touch infected surfaces and then touch their eyes, noses or mouth.

-While many have heard that a cough, fever, shortness of breath and fatigue can be signs of COVID-19, the conditions symptoms can also include a runny and stuffy nose, sore throat, headache, muscle pain, diarrhoea, nausea, and vomiting.
+While many have heard that cough, fever, shortness of breath and fatigue can be signs of COVID-19, the symptoms of the condition can also include a runny and stuffy nose, sore throat, headache, muscle pain, diarrhoea, nausea, and vomiting.

 If you’ve come into contact with a person with confirmed COVID-19, don’t stress.
 Get in contact with your local public health department and ask for their advice.
 You will need to isolate yourself for 14 days, monitor your health, and report any symptoms.